Early College Office

-The Office of College Transitions in Academic Affairs focuses on academic issues that make the passage into and out of Oakton successful.
+The Early College Office in Academic Affairs focuses on academic issues that make the passage into and out of Oakton successful.
 This office is responsible for the assessment and transfer of college-level credit.
 Dual Credit and Concurrent Enrollment for high school students, Prior Learning Assessment, University Curricula Articulations, and University Transfer Partnerships are overseen through this office.

 Oakton collaborates with partner high schools across the district to offer college level classes to eligible high school students.
 These courses allow students to obtain high school and college credit simultaneously.
 Dual credit courses are taught in the high school classrooms, during the high school day by Oakton approved high school instructors.

 Partner high schools include: Evanston Township High School, Glenbrook North High School, Glenbrook South High School, Loyola Academy, Maine East High School, Maine South High School, Maine West High School, New Trier High School, Niles North High School and Niles West High School.
-For more information about dual credit course offerings visit www.oakton.edu/academics/dual_credit or email email@example.com.
+Visit Early College for more information about dual credit course offerings or email email@example.com.

 Transfer Partnerships with Four-Year Colleges and Universities